Fiat G.50 Freccia: Finnish service

-The Italian fighters had arrived too late to affect the course of that year's winter battles, however, most of them were soon sent to the front.
-The Fiat pilots found themselves involved in the heavy fighting over the bay of Vyborg in late February and early March.
+The Italian fighters had arrived too late to affect the course of the winter battles and most of them were soon sent to the front.
+The Fiat pilots fought over the bay of Vyborg in late February and early March.
 According to some sources, the first kill was achieved on 26 February.
-The following day, Second Lieutenant Malmivuo became the first Finnish pilot to be killed in a G.50, when his fighter FA-12 crashed after a battle with Soviet aircraft.
-And on 11 March, the Italian volunteer Sergente Diego Manzocchi crashed to his death while returning from a combat sortie.
 The Fiat bases were under constant attack.
-The Utti airfield was bombed by the Soviet airforce.
-Consequently, the Fiats were transferred two kilometres to the northwest of Utti proper, onto the ice at Haukkajärvi (Falcon lake).
-As Haukkajärvi became bombed and attacked by fighters, another lake-side base was established near the city of Lahti, Hollola, also on the ice of Vesijärvi near Pyhäniemi manor.

-Overall, HLeLv 26 achieved 11 kills, against one loss in combat and one pilot killed in an accident (the aircraft was repaired and returned to service in 1941).
+The Utti airfield was bombed by the Soviet air force.
+Consequently, the Fiats were transferred 2 km to the north-west of Utti proper, onto the ice at Haukkajärvi (Falcon Lake).
+As Haukkajärvi came under attack, another shore base was established near the city of Lahti, Hollola, also on the ice of Vesijärvi near Pyhäniemi manor.
+LeLv 26 achieved 11 kills, against one loss in combat and one pilot killed in an accident (the aircraft was repaired and returned to service in 1941).

-The Finnish G.50 y were taken from the 235 built by CMASA, both Serie I and Serie II, but all but seven had the open cockpit of the Serie II, a feature that Finnish pilots disliked, especially in winter.
-There were some attempts to improve the aircraft – one was tested with an enclosed cockpit, another with a D.XXI ski-undercarriage – but none of the modifications were put into service.
+The Finnish G.50y was taken from the 235 built by CMASA, both Serie I and Serie II but all but seven had the open cockpit of the Serie II, that Finnish pilots disliked, especially in winter.
+There were some attempts to improve the aircraft, one was tested with an enclosed cockpit, another with a D.XXI ski-undercarriage but none of the modifications were put into service.
 Better protection for the propeller, which had problems at extremely low temperatures, and a few other changes were introduced.
-The speed of the Finnish G.50s was around 430–450 km/h, much lower than the standard series could achieve.

-At this stage, Finnish pilots preferred the Hawker Hurricane, the French Morane-Saulnier M.S.406 and the Brewster F2A Buffalo to the G.50.
+Finnish pilots preferred the Hurricane, the French M.S.
+406 and the Buffalo to the G.50.